Nottingham Building Society Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-COMPLETIONmonitor is web-based pre- and post-completion checklist for residential conveyancing lawyers.
-It is supported by professional indemnity insurers.
+Lexsure’s COMPLETIONmonitor is an online pre- and post-completion checklist for residential conveyancing lawyers.
+It is supported by PI insurers.
 It is a unique risk mitigation tool.

-This system is the only way you can demonstrate to lender panels that you are, and can remain fully compliant with their requirements, with automatic updates on Nottingham Building Society’s changes.
-Notwithstanding that utilising the software is not a prerequisite for Nottingham Building Society , demonstrating you can stay up to date with Nottingham Building Society’s Handbook requirements is an excellent support to your application to their lender panel and, more importantly, safeguard your panel status.
+This software facilitates the way you can prove to lender panels that you are, and can stay fully compliant with their requirements, with alerts on Nottingham Building Society’s changes.
+Notwithstanding that utilising this technology is not a prerequisite for Nottingham Building Society , demonstrating you can remain up to date with Nottingham Building Society’s Handbook requirements is a helpful support to your application to their lender panel and, just as importantly, protect your firm’s panel standing.

-COMPLETIONmonitor creates real-time alerts, automatically produces SRA and CQS reports, and will increase your firm's efficiency.
-In addition it is user friendly, cost-effective and, for many firms, leads to reduced PII premiums.
+COMPLETIONmonitor generates real-time alerts, automatically produces SRA and CQS reports, and will increase your firm's efficiency.
+In addition it is simply to use, cost-effective and, for some firms, leads to a PII saving.

 Find a Law Firm approved by Nottingham Building Society